jjoelc/pvesetup/README.md

 [^8]: Where x is the bridge number and yy is the VLAN number

-[^9]: screenshot shows a gateway, but was not needed
+[^9]: screenshot shows a gateway, but is not needed.
+Only a signle default gateway should be defined on a node.

 [^10]: and any other high priority devices

 [^11]: The idea of AD causing a new user to be created in the virtual
-    environment just gives me a case of the heebie-jeevies, even with good AD monitoring and reporting...
+    environment just gives me a case of the heebie-jeebies, even with good AD monitoring and reporting...

 [^12]: Despite the screenshot!